The three-pot method: This is how to wash dishes at a campsite

 With the three-step dishwashing system, you can finish camp dishes in no time.
 That means you’re back to having fun.

-Here’s how to wash dishes at a campsite, courtesy of the Boy Scout Handbook (page 308).
+Here’s how to wash dishes at a campsite, courtesy of the Scout Handbook

 What you’ll need

-- Hot water (Pro tip: start heating your wash water before you sit down to eat)
+- Hot water (Pro tip: start heating your wash water before you sit down to eat). *** Troop 217 adults will have a large water boiling pot available at all outings.
+Send your patrol rep to that location to get hot water for dishes.

 - Biodegradable dish soap